20 class reunion ideas for a memorable get-together

 • Set a budget: Most reunions are paid for with alumni ticket sales—but some classmates may not be comfortable spending a fortune, so set a reasonable budget that lets you plan a great party without having to make ticket prices too steep.

 • Reach out to everyone: Don’t worry if you don’t have every classmate’s email address.
-Paperless Post gives you the option to send your invitations via text or shareable link, allowing you to post your class reunion invitations on social media and reach as many guests as possible.
+Paperless Pro gives you the option to send your invitations via text or shareable link, allowing you to post your class reunion invitations on social media and reach as many guests as possible.
 You can also use Group Sending to send an invitation to each member of a friend group or family—then just one of them can RSVP for everyone.

 • Talk to last year’s class: You don’t need to reinvent the wheel for your class reunion!
 See what venue, food, and activities last year’s class used for their event.
 If it all worked well, try some of those ideas at your reunion.